Episode 25: The Future of Electric Vehicle Education at Wake Tech

-Dr. Scott Ralls welcomes David Favre, dean of the Transportation Division, and Lora Eddington, dean of the Building, Engineering and Skilled Technologies Division, to talk more about how the college will jump-start new EV training by providing state-of-the-art EV service and diagnostic equipment and professional development for faculty to add EV instruction to four existing degree programs – Automotive Systems Technology, Collision Repair and Refinishing Technology, Diesel and Heavy Equipment Technology and Electrical Systems Technology.
+Dr. Scott Ralls welcomes David Favre, dean of the Transportation Division, and Lora Eddington, dean of the Building, Engineering and Skilled Technologies Division, to talk more about how the college will jump-start new EV training.
+The college will provide state-of-the-art EV service and diagnostic equipment and professional development for faculty to add EV instruction to four degree programs:

 The breadth of the training is unique in that it encompasses teaching electrical degree students how to install and repair EV charging stations – grid to plug – as well as transportation program students how to safely diagnose and repair electric cars and trucks – plug to wheel.